 From WFSB, I moved on to reporting and producing radio and television traffic for Metro Networks (who provided traffic reports and information services for major radio and tv stations throughout Connecticut).
 After almost a year, news of an impending office closure (the company consolidated 72 offices, nationwide, into 13) as well as news of a pregnancy, I figured that this was as good a time as any to seek employment in my new hometown.
 After exploring my options and finding work where I could, I landed at a position at the Center for Extended Care at Amherst, as Lead Maintenance Foreman.

-I now live in South Point Apartments with my 8 year old son.
-He attends Crocker Farm Elementary (as did his older brother) and I work for ARPS, as a custodian at Wildwood and Fort River Elementary Schools.
+I now live in South Point Apartments with my 12 year old son.
+He attends Amherst Regional Middle School and I work for ARPS, as the Assistant Director of Facilities.

 “Hope is never silent” -Harvey Milk